Square360/Copilot-Drupal-Instructions/README.md

    - Note the actual development environment (Lando/DDEV/other)
    - Note the hosting platform (Pantheon/Aquia/other)

-2. Copy the "Changelog Template" section from README.md to a new file CHANGELOG-COPILOT.md at the project root (./CHANGELOG-COPILOT.md), replacing [Project Name] with the actual project name.
+2. Update CHANGELOG-COPILOT.md at the project root (./CHANGELOG-COPILOT.md),
+   replacing [Project Name] with the actual project name.

-3. When done remove the ## Installation, ## Auto-Customization with Copilot,
-   ## Manual Configuration, and ## Changelog Template sections from README.md.
+3. Update examples in .github/copilot/drupal-modules.md and themes-frontend.md
+   to use the correct project-specific naming patterns.
 ```

-## Manual Configuration

-Alternatively, customize the following in your `.github/copilot/README.md`:

-## Site Information

-- Site name: [Your Site Name]
-- LIVE site URL: [Your production URL]
-- REPO URL: [Your GitHub repository]
-- Site machine name prefix: `[yoursite]_`

 ## Instruction Files Organization